Pileup density estimate independent on jet multiplicity: Conclusions

 We presented a new method to estimate the pileup density, $\rho$, which is an essential ingredient for multiple state-of-the-art pileup mitigation methods.
 It is based on excluding areas in the \yphi plane containing jets from the hard-scatter event and on a generalized approach to compute the median from grid cells.
 We showed that the new method minimizes the dependence on the number of hard-scatter jets in the event.
 The difference between the true $\rho$ estimated using purely the pileup event and the $\rho$ estimated in the presence of hard-scatter events using the new method is smaller than 1 GeV if the information about charged tracks is used.
 This difference is \npu independent, and it translates to a negligible impact of pileup on the jet energy scale.
 The new method has therefore the potential to significantly improve the pileup mitigation in proton-proton collisions or the underlying event subtraction in heavy-ion collisions.

-\acknowledgments This project has received funding from the PRIMUS research programme of Charles University (project No 21/SCI/017), from Grant Agency of the Czech Republic under grant 22-11846S, from project ERC-CZ LL2327, and from Charles University grant UNCE/SCI/013.
+\acknowledgments This project has received funding from the PRIMUS research programme of Charles University (project No 21/SCI/017), from Grant Agency of the Czech Republic under grant 22-11846S, from project ERC-CZ LL2327, and from Charles University Research Centre programs UNCE/SCI/013 and UNCE/24/SCI/016.